 The CWC's aim is to eliminate an entire category of weapons of mass destruction by prohibiting the development, production, acquisition, stockpiling, retention, transfer or use of chemical weapons by States Parties.
 States Parties, in turn, must take the necessary actions to ensure that they comply with this prohibition by means of their legislation.

-As of 21 May 2009, there are 188 State Parties and 7 States not Party.
-States not Party are Angola, Democratic People's Republic of Korea, Egypt, Israel, Myanmar, Somalia and Syrian Arab Republic.
+As of 20 Feb 2023, there are 193 State Parties and 4 States not Party.
+States not Party are Democratic People's Republic of Korea, Egypt, Israel and South Sudan.

 In accordance with the Convention, any toxic chemical, regardless of its origin, is considered a chemical weapon unless it is used for purposes that are not prohibited.
 The phrase General Purpose Criterion is not in used in the Convention itself but it is regularly applied to describe the comprehensive nature of the Convention.

 All States Parties have pledged to destroy any stockpiles of chemical weapons they may possess and any facilities which produced them, as well as any chemical weapons they abandoned on the territory of other States Parties in the past.
 States Parties have also agreed to create a verification regime for certain toxic chemicals and their precursors (listed in Schedules 1, 2 and 3 in the Annex on Chemicals to the CWC) and also for certain industrial chemicals (Other Chemical Production Facilities, OCPF) in order to secure that such chemicals are used only for purposes not prohibited.